 You then need to convert it to .dba format with convdb; the .dba file

-will be called output.dba.
+will be called output.dba

-Finally, rename output.dba to something sensible, e.g. ukc0708.dba and
+Finally, rename output.dba to something sensible, e.g. ukc0708.dba

 import it to your organiser (e.g. via the Palm desktop).